kestra-io/docs/content/docs/15.how-to-guides/golang.md

 ---
-title: Go
+title: Run Go inside of your Flows
 icon: /docs/icons/golang.svg
 stage: Getting Started
 topics:
   - Scripting
 ---

-Run Go code inside of your flow.
+Run Go code directly inside of your Flows and generate outputs.

 Go is a powerful programming language often used for cloud-native development, CLI utilities and more.
 As Go is complied, it's often much more performant than Python making it a great alternative for heavy compute workloads.
 Combining Go's and Kestra's performance, you can build incredibly fast workflows.